Celebrate Cervical Cancer Awareness Month by learning about cervical cancer screening and prevention

 The HPV vaccine is given in a series of shots.
 People under 15 years old need two shots, six months apart.
 People age 15-45 need three shots instead of two, given over the course of six months.

 HPV affects people of all sexes, genders, and sexual orientations.
-It is important to be vaccinated for HPV even if you are not a woman/someone who has a cervix, since HPV spreads through sexual contact.
+It is important to be vaccinated for HPV even if you are not someone who has a cervix, since HPV spreads through sexual contact.
 Being screened and vaccinated is a way to protect your current and future partners, as well as yourself.

 “Cervical cancer is currently the only form of cancer that can be vaccinated against.”Dr. Robin Bresette, MD, Sheridan Clinic